Save On Your Energy Bills, 6 Simple Changes

 The best way to save on electricity is to change how you use it.
 This generally means using less.
 But hold on.
 There are many other ways you may find interesting to help save electricity and save on your energy bills.

 Did you know LED light bulbs last 42 times longer than incandescent bulbs and use 80% less power?
-Or An ENERGY STAR-qualified Compact Fluorescent Lamp uses about one-fourth of the energy and last ten times longer than a comparable traditional incandescent bulb?
+Or does an ENERGY STAR-qualified Compact Fluorescent Lamp use about one-fourth of the energy and lasts ten times longer than a comparable traditional incandescent bulb?

-Please check regularly as this money-saving light blubs may fit an application that fits your needs today where it did not yesterday.
-The addition of timers can make these applications even more efficient to help save on your energy bills.
+Please check regularly, as these money-saving light bulbs may fit an application that meets your needs today, even though they did not yesterday.
+Adding timers can make these applications even more efficient, helping save on your energy bills.

 You have to be creative.
 Go see what is available, and mix and match to best meet your needs.
 Some light bulbs use less energy than others.
-And you can increase savings by using timers that turn lights off automatically when they’re not being used.
+And you can increase savings by using timers that turn off lights automatically when they’re not in use.

 3. Solar

-Yes, Solar can be very complicated, very expensive, and is not a wise choice for the majority of people.
-For that reason, we will not be covering the possibilities thoroughly.
+Yes, Solar can be very complicated and very expensive, and it is not a wise choice for the majority of people.
+For that reason, we will not cover the possibilities in depth.

 I would like for you to know it exists and could be a great fit for you.
-Solar panels can be installed onto the roof of your home and used to convert direct or indirect sunlight into usable energy.
+Solar panels can be installed on your home’s roof to convert direct or indirect sunlight into usable energy.

 Most Solar arrays require expensive batteries to store the excess energy collected during the day for on-demand use when the Sun is not shining.

-Solar panels will cost you around $6,500 (£4,800) to install, depending on the size of the solar panel array plus expensive batteries to store the energy.
-However, this investment saves money over time and many locations offer rebates to offset costs.
+Solar panels will cost around $6,500 (£4,800) to install, depending on the size of the array, plus expensive batteries to store the energy.
+However, this investment saves money over time, and many locations offer rebates to offset costs.

 Is Solar the perfect fit to help save on your energy bills?